mosaicnetworks/babble/README.md

 - `SignalRealm` or `--signal-realm`: routing domain within the signaling server.

-- `ICEServers`: a slice describing servers available to be used by ICE, such as STUN and TURN servers.
+- `ICEAddress` or `--ice-addr`: URL of a server providing ICE services such as STUN and TURN.

+- `ICEUsername` or `--ice-username`: Username to authenticate to the ICE server.

+- `ICEPassword` or `--ice-password`: Password to authenticate to the ICE server.

+Users of the library can also manipulate the ICE servers configuration directly by manually modifying the list returned by `Config.ICEServers()`.

 WebRTC requires a signaling mechanism for peers to exchange connection information.
 This requires a central server, so when the WebRTC transport is